-- •Fever or feeling feverish/chills •Cough •Sore throat •Runny or stuffy nose •Muscle or body aches •Headaches - •Fatigue (tiredness) •Some people may have vomiting and diarrhea, though this is more common in children than adults.
-It's important to note that not everyone with flu will have a fever.
+- Fatigue (tiredness) Some people may have vomiting and diarrhea, though this is more common in children than adults. - It's important to note that not everyone with flu will have a fever.

 Influenza Complications

 - Most people who get influenza will recover in a few days to less than two weeks, but some people will develop complications (such as pneumonia) as a result of the flu, some of which can be life-threatening and result in death. - Pneumonia, bronchitis, and sinus and ear infections are three examples of complications from flu.
 The flu can make chronic health problems worse.
 For example, people with asthma may experience asthma attacks while they have the flu, and people with chronic congestive heart failure may have worsening of this condition that is triggered by the flu.